sudara/deepjargon/definitions/element_wise_product.md

 ## [Element-wise Product](#element_wise_product)

-Multiple two arrays or matrices of the same size by walking through their elements and multiplying them together.
+Multiply two arrays or matrices of the same size by walking through their elements and multiplying them together.

 ---